Jewellery Repairs Leicestershire

 - Tigertail Thread (or Beadalon Thread) secured with crimp beads

 - Waxed Cotton Cord or other synthetic/natural cords

 - KO Beading Thread for stitched beadwork

 - Fireline beading thread for extra strength in stitched bead weaving projects

 Replace your clasps with Magnetic Clasps

 Magnetic clasps are, for some, a revelation!
 They are a great way of making difficult-to-close pieces of jewellery work for you, especially if you have difficulty with fiddly lobster clasps, bolt rings or toggle clasps.
-We can often replace clasps cheaply and quickly on the spot, providing restringing isn't required.
-We offer a variety of magnetic clasps, and we'll always offer our opinion based on your particular needs as to which would be most appropriate.
+Replacing clasps can often be done without having to restring the whole necklace and is therefore a cost effective way of making jewellery easier to wear.
+I offer a variety of magnetic clasps, and I’ll always offer my opinion based on your particular needs as to which would be most appropriate.

-Found an old piece of jewellery that has the potential to be something great, but currently isn't working?
+Found an old piece of jewellery that has the potential to be something great, but currently isn’t working?
 Or have you been following our advice on scouring charity shops and car boot sales for old jewellery?
-Either way, we can create a stunning piece of jewellery out of existing one or a handful of components!
-Our design advice is always free; we only ever charge you for the work we do in putting your jewellery together, and we'll always quote you for our services.
-If you just want advice on how to upcycle your jewellery yourself, that's completely free of charge!
+Either way, I can create a stunning piece of jewellery out of existing one or a handful of components!
+My design advice is always free; I only ever charge you for the work I do in putting your jewellery together, and I’ll always quote you for my services.